falcon-graphdsl/Falcon-A-Graph-Manipulation-Language-for-Heterogeneous-Systems/README.md

 Above code can be used freely for any academic research works.
 If you are using the code please cite the above paper.

 ROOT FOLDER = ./
-Set the GALOIS_ROOT to appropriate directory in your machine. (modifiy the CPU-Galois/comm.mk file) If Galois is not installed, comment the Make of Galois-codes in MakeFile in ROOT DIRECTORY.
+Set the GALOIS_ROOT to appropriate directory in your machine. (modify the CPU-Galois/comm.mk file) If Galois is not installed, comment the Make of Galois-codes in MakeFile in ROOT DIRECTORY.
 Do a make from ROOT DIRECTORY. dsl codes in apps folder will be compiled to C++/CUDA code and written in CPU/GPU/CPU-Galois folders under ROOT FOLDER.